KennethTrecy/web_template/README.md

 It is optional to attribute this repository in other template/projects.

 ### Branch
 This branch can be used to other branches, templates, or projects.
+The plugin serves as the core of back-end.

 [`phpunit/phpunit` package] was already installed.